 This course emphasizes the search for truth and the ways in which this search is conducted.
 Students will be introduced to the wide continuum of research methodologies and experimental designs used in the fields of exercise science and health.
 Students will study each step of the scientific process with emphasis on the elements leading up to data collection, including identifying relevant background literature, critical reading of scholarly literature, developing a research question, and creating ethical and appropriate research methods.
 The course includes a detailed examination of different research methods, and basic descriptive and inferential statistics.
 Research ethics and the role of the Institutional Review Board in protecting the rights of human subjects will also be discussed.
 Prerequisites: EXHS 111 and [MATH 124 or PSYC 221].
 Fall and Spring.

 This course introduces students to a variety of theories of moral reasoning, ethical and unethical behavior in sport, and the development of moral education through sport.
-Students will engage in learning about how they should act in order to support the moral foundation necessary for sport to function effectively, while examining actions that would be considered just or unjust.
-Students will wrestle with questions such as "how should I act?" or "what type of an athlete, coach, official, manager, fan or parent should I be?" through readings and discussions.
+Students will engage in learning about how they should act in order to support the moral foundation necessary for sport to function effectively while examining actions that would be considered just or unjust.
+Students will wrestle with questions such as "how should I act" or "what type of an athlete, coach, official, manager, fan or parent should I be" through readings and discussions.
 Decision-making models based on moral reasoning theory and other principles of strategic reasoning will be employed as students navigate case studies and issues related to sport.
-This course has a required 20-hour service-learning component.
-Integrations Curriculum: Course carries the Human Experience Ways of Thinking designation with a Justice theme.
+This course has a required 20 hour Service Learning component.
 Prerequisite: Junior or Senior status.
-Spring.
+Fall.

-This course assists the students in designing and completing their proposal for an independent or group research project in exercise and health science.
+This course assists students in designing and completing a proposal for an independent or group research project in exercise and health science.
 Students will integrate theoretical concepts from previous exercise and health science coursework to formulate a research question, conduct a background literature review, and develop appropriate and ethical methods for data collection.
 Students will complete and present the full proposal within the context of the course.
 Offered for A-F grading only.
-Prerequisites: EXHS 301 and [EXHS 306 or EXHS 308].
+Prerequisites: EXHS 379A and [EXHS/ESSS 306 or 308].
 Spring.

-Students in this course will continue the work they began in EXHS 394 Research Design in Exercise and Health Science, including finalizing research proposals and applying for Institutional Review Board , if necessary.
+Students in this course will continue the work they began in ESSS 316 Research Methods, including finalizing research proposals and applying for Institutional Review Board review, if necessary.
 Students will pilot their procedures and begin data collections for their research projects.
 Students will communicate their ideas, challenges, and progress to class colleagues throughout the semester.
-Throughout the research process, students will be asked to reflect upon the process, on how their project has integrated their previous coursework, and how performing research has changed their perspectives on health and human performance.
+Throughout the research process students will be asked to reflect upon the process, on how their project has integrated their previous coursework, and how performing research has changed their perspectives on health and human performance.
 Offered for A-F grading only.
-Prerequisites: EXHS 394 Fall
+Prerequisites: ESSS 316 or EXHS 394.
+Fall.

-Students in this course will continue the data collection process for research projects started in EXHS 395.
+Students on this course will continue the data collection process for research projects started in ESSS/EXHS 395.
 Students will communicate their ideas and progress to class colleagues.
 After data collections, students will analyze data and interpret the results.
 Conclusions will be drawn from the results and the final projects will be presented on or off campus.
-Throughout the research process students will be asked to reflect upon the process, how their project has integrated their previous coursework, and how performing research has changed their perspectives on health and human performance.
-Prerequisites: EXHS 395 Note: Students must take 395 and 396 for EXP designation.
-EXP remains on 396.
+Throughout the research process students will be asked to reflect upon the process, on how their project has integrated their previous coursework, and how performing research has changed their perspectives on health and human performance.
+Note: Students must complete 395 and 396 to earn the EL or EX designation.
 A-F grading only.
-Spring.
+Fall.